With the Anti Inflammatory Diet You Can Beat Rheumatism and Arthritis.

 By following the anti inflammatory diet strictly, you should begin to feel improvement within days.

 After a few weeks you can relax the diet a bit.
 Don’t go back completely to your old diet - remember that it was your diet that caused your pain in the first place.
-Try to eat foods from the beneficial list every day, particularly plenty of green vegetables.
+Try to eat foods from the beneficial list every day, particularly plenty of green vegetables, preferably raw or lightly steamed.

 The antiinflammatory diet is not necessarily a diet for life, but the more you stick to it the better you'll feel.
 If you come off it for a while, you can always go back to it whenever you feel the need.